LeerySpice/SensorDataDMI/README.md

 | Number_clusters | 2.000 | 5.0000  |    0 | 2.0000   |   0 | 2.0000 |
 | Value_Index  | 0.544 | 0.0331 |   0 |  1.0757 |   0 | 1.0561 |

-Among all indices:
-* 2 proposed  0 as the best number of clusters
-* 1 proposed  1 as the best number of clusters
-* 6 proposed  2 as the best number of clusters
-* 2 proposed  3 as the best number of clusters
-* 9 proposed  4 as the best number of clusters
-* 2 proposed  5 as the best number of clusters
-* 3 proposed  6 as the best number of clusters
-* 1 proposed  8 as the best number of clusters

 Conclusion: **According to the majority rule, the best number of clusters is  4**